-Note The same VLs may be listed multiple times in the High or Low priority arbitration tables, and, further, it can be listed in both tables.
+Note The same VL may be listed multiple times in the High or Low priority arbitration tables, and, further, it can be listed in both tables.

-The limit of high-priority VLArb table (qos<type>high_limit) indicates the number of highpriority packets that can be transmitted without an opportunity to send a low-priority packet.
+The limit of high-priority VLArb table (qos<type>high_limit) indicates the number of highpriority packets that can be transmitted.
 Specifically, the number of bytes that can be sent is high_limit times 4K bytes.